NishchalRavish/NishchalRavish/README.md

 ### 🌐 Connect & Collaborate

-Got an interesting problem to solve?
+Got an interesting problem to solve or a role to fill?
 I'd love to hear about it.

 * **Portfolio:** [nishchalravish.com](https://nishchalravish.com)
 * **LinkedIn:** [nishchalganteravish](https://www.linkedin.com/in/nishchalganteravish/)